 - Low noise, vibration, fuel consumption and emissions

-Although we have designs for spherical and natural form types (information from contact) we think the lenticular aerostat form will suit operators’ needs better.
-See the Lenticular Aerostats page for further information.
+Although LSL has designs for spherical and natural form types (information from contact) we think the lenticular form will suit operators’ needs better.
+See the Derived Lenticular Types page for further information.